Who can travel on child-rate tickets until 26 April?

 Children under 7 years of age can travel free of charge.

-To be able to get a child-fare Travel Card, the child must live in the HSL area: Helsinki, Espoo, Vantaa, Kauniainen, Kirkkonummi, Siuntio, Kerava, Sipoo or Tuusula.
+To be able to get a child-fare HSL card, the child must live in the HSL area: Helsinki, Espoo, Vantaa, Kauniainen, Kirkkonummi, Siuntio, Kerava, Sipoo or Tuusula.

 People aged 17 years and over need an adult-rate ticket.
-The Travel Card customer group must also be updated at a service point when a child turns 17.
+The HSL card customer group must be updated at a service point when a child turns 17.

-You need the following documents to get a child-fare Travel Card:
+You need the following document to get a child HSL card

 Age limits on U line services

-On U line buses, children's single tickets are available for children aged 4 to 11 years, i.e. over 12s need an adult-rate single ticket.
-However, HSL’s age limits apply when passengers travel with an HSL Travel Card.
+On U line buses, child single tickets are available for children aged 4 to 11 years, i.e. over 12s need an adult-rate single ticket.
+When you travel using the HSL card, HSL’s age limits apply.